ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/binary-command-manual.md

 | `ATCMD ID`      | 8       | 0x30  | `AT+LTIME`                         |
 | Checksum        | 9       | 0x03  |                                    |

 **Example:**

-If the local time is 03&nbsp;h56&nbsp;m52&nbsp;s on 09/18/2021, and the example is shown as follows:
+If the local time is 03 h56 m52 s on 09/18/2021, and the example is shown as follows:

 Send **AT+LTIME=?**
 ```